Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Track use

-• Extreme example (not typical, manufacturer statement): ~2,000 km (1,243 mi) in extreme track use (example context: Ferrari Challenge).
+• Extreme example: around 2,000 km (1,243 mi) in extreme track use, such as Ferrari Challenge context.

 Use-case rule

 If your goal is lowest consumable cost for heavy track use, premium iron can still be the rational choice.
-Carbon ceramic earns its keep most clearly in street and mixed use where dust, corrosion, and rotating mass matter every day.
+Carbon ceramic earns its keep most clearly in street and mixed use, where dust, corrosion, and rotating mass matter every day.

 See the full lifespan and inspection guide →

-5. Technical FAQ
+Technical FAQ

 My brakes vibrate.
 Is the rotor warped?